AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/msi-outlook-plugin/marketo-outlook-plugin-uninstall-by-it.md

 ---
 unique-page-id: 11382829
-description: Marketo Outlook Plugin Uninstall by IT - Marketo Docs - Product Documentation
+description: Marketo [!DNL Outlook] Plugin Uninstall by IT - Marketo Docs - Product Documentation
-title: Marketo Outlook Plugin Uninstall by IT
+title: Marketo [!DNL Outlook] Plugin Uninstall by IT
 exl-id: 678684da-3e99-462f-9950-504df1c1bb1e
 ---
-# Marketo Outlook Plugin Uninstall by IT {#marketo-outlook-plugin-uninstall-by-it}
+# Marketo [!DNL Outlook] Plugin Uninstall by IT {#marketo-outlook-plugin-uninstall-by-it}

-Here's how IT can uninstall the Marketo Outlook Plugin remotely.
+Here's how IT can uninstall the Marketo [!DNL Outlook] Plugin remotely.

 Run the following command line as the as as ‘System’ or an Administrative user account with the /x switch to uninstall.